Can AI Generated Content Be Copyrighted? Laws, Ownership & Legal Issues (2026 Guide)

 - Doesn’t feel or think

-So is it creativity or imitation?
+Which raises the question- is it creativity or imitation?

 2. Impact on Human Creators